Azidalus/Efficient-Automation-of-Immigration-Discourse-Analysis-in-News-Comments/README.md

 This project focuses on efficient automated labeling of a dataset requested by HYBRIDS with discussion topics and stances towards immigration (positive, negative, or unclear).
 To achieve that, several NLP models are applied and a web-application for their further use is created.

 ## Data structure
-The dataset comprises approximately 11,000 user comments on immigration-related online news articles.
+The dataset comprises approximately 11,000 user comments on 67 immigration-related online news articles.
+Here's an example data row: .
+We work only with the “comment” field.
+However, as a note, “source” is the comment’s id in the tree of comments to an article.

 ## Methodology